 How Long Does it Take to Learn Animation?

-Discover the wide and varied field of animation, from basic animated assets in Photoshop to complex digital animation projects for film and TV.
-Explore different careers in this field, such as filmmaking, video game development, and illustrating, and get insights on the time commitment and resources required to master the art of animation.
+Discover the wide-ranging field of animation, from basic animated assets in Photoshop to complex digital animation projects for film and television.
+Explore different careers in this field such as filmmaking, video game development, and illustration, and get insights on the time and resources required to master animation.

 Key Insights